-- 16. The originator's bank must ensure that the messages it sends to the cover intermediary bank contain originator and beneficiary information.
-The originator information should be in compliance with local regulatory requirements implementing FATF SR VII and its interpretative note.
-The information on the beneficiary should at least include its name or an identifier code (such as a Business Entity Identifier).
-Banks should be encouraged, where possible, to include other identity information on the beneficiary, which is sent directly to the bank of the beneficiary and would consequently be available to intermediary banks in the case of a sequential payment, where this is necessary to limit the risk of customer assets being incorrectly frozen, blocked or rejected or of the cover payment being unduly delayed.
+An identifier code (such as a Business Entity Identifier) could be used instead of a name, provided it allows the intermediary bank to easily and reliably find the beneficiary's name and allows automated screening against lists of names.

+of the cover payment being unduly delayed.
 The beneficiary information will have been obtained from the originator.
-Bank policies should address: - record keeping, - the verification of originator information, - the message formats and the circumstances in which the formats should be used, - the information to include in messages. - 17.
+The originator's bank policies should address:

+- record keeping, - the verification of originator information, - the message formats and the circumstances in which the formats should be used, - the information to include in messages. - 22.
+Under SWIFT standards, the inclusion in the cover payment message (MT202COV) of the originator and beneficiary information contained in the MT 103 will be mandatory.
+Messages with a mandatory field left blank would be rejected by SWIFT. - 23.
 Consistent with FATF standards and the Basel Committee document Customer due diligence for banks, originator banks should include international wire transfers in their ongoing due diligence on the business relationship with the originator and in their scrutiny of transactions undertaken throughout the course of that relationship to ensure that the transactions being conducted are consistent with the institution's knowledge of the customer, its business and risk profile, including, where necessary, the source of funds.
 Many jurisdictions will authorise banks to use a risk-based approach which should be regularly audited in order to asses its effectiveness.